 Grilling hamburgers is a classic American summer tradition and one we LOVE.
-Time and time again, we turn to our favorite BEST hamburger recipe!
+Time and time again, we turn to our favorite BEST burger recipe for all of our summer dinners and BBQs!

 Why we think you’ll love it:

-• 1½ pounds ground beef – 80/20% fat; or ground chuck.
-A little fat makes the most flavorful, juicy patties.
+• Ground beef, 80% lean/20% fat; or ground chuck (1½ pounds): The fat keeps burgers juicy and flavorful, and 80/20 is the sweet spot for grilling without drying out.
 For a rare cook, use leaner ground beef.
 For a well-done burger, use ground beef with a higher fat content so that it doesn’t dry out.

-• 4 brioche buns, toasted Brioche or potato buns are a family favorite for hamburgers, but any type will work.
+• Brioche buns, toasted (4): Soft and slightly sweet, brioche holds up to juicy burgers, and toasting keeps the buns from getting soggy.
+Brioche or potato buns are a family favorite for hamburgers, but any type will work.
 Be sure the hamburger buns match the size of the burger patties.

 • optional condiments – mayo, ketchup, mustard, BBQ sauce, hot sauce, or relish

-2. PATTIES.
+PATTIES.
 In a large bowl, combine ground beef, Worcestershire sauce, garlic, and pepper.
-Mix with your hands until just combined (do not overmix).
+Mix with your hands until just combined (do not over-mix).

 • Divide this mixture into fourths and shape into patties using your hands.
 The patties should be about ¾ inch thick.